 As a performer, Chris uses music to reach out.
 Following the death of his dad in 2017, he channeled his emotions into a number of songs that celebrated his dad’s life, one of which he performed at his father’s eulogy.

 Last year’s COVID-19 outbreak and lockdown gave Chris time to revisit those songs and recognise that they may help others.
 He decided to create an album, ‘Lionheart’ featuring a track by the same name, as a tribute to his dad.

-“People would always see the disease and the physical illness, but they didn't always see the emotional toll that happened behind closed doors.
-That's what this song represents, it highlights and acknowledges that courage.”
+“People would always see the disease and the physical illness, but they didn’t understand the emotional toll that happened behind closed doors.
+That’s what this song represents, it highlights and acknowledges that courage.”

 Chris now hopes to share this message of courage and resilience with children.
 Combining his love of teaching with his passion for music, Chris is developing an educational program for kids based on his own experiences.